rudyn2/cc5114/src/genetic_algorithm/README.md

     5) For each children created, performs a mutation with some probability.
     6) Go to step 2.

-    At the moment, the only supported criterion is a maximum number of iterations.
+    At the moment, the only two supported ending criterion are supported.
+The first is the maximum iterations, that stops the algorithm when a number of iterations is reached.
+The second, is the fitness threshold condition, that stops the algorithm when a user-defined fitness score is reached.
 All the parameters like the probability of mutation, the size of the population, the fitness function, the individual generator, the size of each chromosome, the elitism rate, and others must be provided in the constructor of the engine.
 Remember that the **fitness function** and the **individual generator** must be provided and these are the elements that will define your problem.
 Once